Rediscovering the Amstrad CPC 6128

 The book takes you through every aspect of the computer, the hardware, the operating system, and two programming languages (BASIC and Logo).
 And it starts from absolute beginner level, in a way that no modern set of instructions ever needs to.
 Here's an excellent example:

-[RETURN] as those of you accustomed to typewriters might press a carriage return towards the right edge of a
+[RETURN]as those of you accustomed to typewriters might press a carriage return towards the right edge of a page.

 The computer does this automatically for you, and will react to an unwanted